jonathanw82/HydroBigTent/README.md

 [Back_to_top](#Hydroponics)

 ## Air Extraction:
-I chose the RK100 Can-fan, as at the time was the most affordable however, early on I realised it was far too powerful for what I needed as the tent caved in on itself when at full speed, it also made quite some noise, originally I put a cheap fan speed controller on it but due to the crude way they chopp the ac waveform it made the fan hum and drone.
+I chose the RK100 Can-fan, as at the time was the most affordable, however, early on I realised it was far too powerful for what I needed as the tent caved in on itself when at full speed, it also made quite some noise, originally I put a cheap fan speed controller on it but due to the crude way they chop the alternating current waveform it made the fan hum and drone.
 A proper speed controller was too expensive for the project.
-I did realise that half speed was ideal, so I swapped out the fan speed controller for an 110v transformer I recycled from an old video game and it was a perfect extraction rate running the fan at 110v instead of 240v.
+I did realise that half-speed was ideal, so I swapped out the fan speed controller for a 110v transformer I recycled from an old video game and it was a perfect extraction rate running the fan at 110v instead of 240v.

-I could have used the arduino on a PWM channel with a solid state relay to regulate the fan speed but I was running out of space on the eerprom as it was.
+I could have used the Arduino on a Pulse Width Modulation (PWM) channel with a solid-state relay to regulate the fan speed but I was running out of space on the EEPROM as it was.

 ## Air Pumps
-During the early stages I tried multiple types of systems from Deep Water Culture to NFT and in the end settles for Deep Water Culture, I was originally using a really small air pump and noticed that the plants were lagging in something, especially in the summer months when the water temperature is close to 23degrees centigrade, I soon learned that the oxygen levels in the water drop depending on temperature, so I went for the Eheim 400 air pump its fantastic, quiet and powerful enough for this application.
+During the early stages I tried multiple types of systems from Deep Water Culture to NFT and in the end, settles for Deep Water Culture, I was originally using a really small air pump and noticed that the plants were lagging in something, especially in the summer months when the water temperature is close to 23degrees centigrade, I soon learned that the oxygen levels in the water drop depending on temperature, so I went for the Eheim 400 air pump its fantastic, quiet and powerful enough for this application.

 ## Growroom tools:
 My tools of choice when it comes to making nutrient solution: